aleshaleksey/fansys23/16-recipes.md

 This build balances between supernatural and natural abilities, combat capability and the arcane.
 One could argue that this is an equivalent to "bard" or "red mage" of certain other systems.
 The general strategy is to buff the party and yourself with ["Bard Song I"](06-abilities.md#bard-song-i-iv) and spells, and then enter combat, using light weapons with ["Flurry"](06-abilities.md#flurry). ["Elemental Blast: Light"](06-abilities.md#blast-elemental-blast) gives additional firepower against supernatural entities, while ["Flash Step"](06-abilities.md#flash-step) is useful for getting in and out of trouble.

 [Spellcasting Local: Incantation](06-abilities.md#spellcasting-local)" is useful since these spells can be used safely in melee combat and gives some healing magic and so is recommended.
-For greater martial prowess it is recommended to take less spellcasting, or less ["Bard Song I"](06-abilities.md#bard-song-i-iv), and focus on either heavy blades or ["Unarmed Strike"](06-abilities.md#unarmed-strike-i-ix).
+For greater martial prowess it is recommended to take less spellcasting, or eschew ["Bard Song I"](06-abilities.md#bard-song-i-iv), and focus on either heavy blades or ["Unarmed Strike"](06-abilities.md#unarmed-strike-i-ix).

 The mystic warrior does suffer somewhat from "multiple attribute (stat) dependence".
 It is recommended to focus on DEX (or STR), WIS and CHA.
 If WIS is 16 or above, it is worth taking the ["foresight"](06-abilities.md#foresight) ability for greater defence.